 When my daughter asked questions about lions and tigers, we brought her to a big cat rescue.
 When she asked about whales and dolphins, we took her off the coast of California for a whale watching excursion.
 It is a bit trickier to bring dinosaurs to life.
 When she became fascinated with them, I immediately went on the hunt for ways to bring a little bit of life to our picture books and Google searches.
-Here is what I found.
+Here are the best California dinosaur exhibits I found.

 San Diego Natural History Museum

 The San Diego Natural History Museum was a fabulous tool to show just how big these prehistoric beasts were.
 The museum houses a permanent, highly interactive exhibit called “Fossil Mysteries” that completely captivated my four-year old.

 Natural History Museum Los Angeles County